ryanwprice/npf558/index.md

 ### Grades

-I will be in my office on Thursday, April 23rd from 11:30AM – 2:30PM to return all marked assignments.
+I will be in my office (IMA362) on **Thursday, April 23rd from 11:30AM – 2:30PM** to return all marked assignments.
 If you can not make it in, please arrange with me via [email](mailto:ryan.price@ryerson.ca) another way to return grades to you.

 ### Essay publication